Brick-and-Mortar Pharmacy Satisfaction Lags Behind Supermarket, Mail Order Pharmacies

 Article

-JD Power released its 2025 US Pharmacy Study detailing customer satisfaction with brick-and-mortar, mail-order, supermarket, and mass-market retail pharmacies.
+JD Power released its 2025 US Pharmacy Study detailing customer satisfaction with brick-and-mortar, mail order, supermarket, and mass-market retail pharmacies.

-“Chain drugstore customers are significantly more likely than supermarket or mass market merchandiser pharmacy customers to say they ‘definitely will’ or ‘probably will’ switch pharmacies in the next 12 months,” Christopher Lis, managing director of global health care intelligence at JD Power, said in a news release.1 “That openness to switching, combined with steadily increasing satisfaction scores at mail-order pharmacies, helps set the stage for a tipping point in the pharmacy space.”
+“Chain drugstore customers are significantly more likely than supermarket or mass market merchandiser pharmacy customers to say they ‘definitely will’ or ‘probably will’ switch pharmacies in the next 12 months,” Christopher Lis, managing director of global health care intelligence at J.D.
+Power, said in a news release.1 “That openness to switching, combined with steadily increasing satisfaction scores at mail order pharmacies, helps set the stage for a tipping point in the pharmacy space.”

 Every year, J.D.
-Power explores customer satisfaction with brick-and-mortar, mail-order, supermarket, and mass market retail pharmacies. | image credit: sorapop / stock.adobe.com
+Power explores customer satisfaction with brick-and-mortar, mail order, supermarket, and mass market retail pharmacies. | image credit: sorapop / stock.adobe.com

 Every year, J.D.
-Power explores customer satisfaction with brick-and-mortar, mail-order, supermarket, and mass market retail pharmacies. | image credit: sorapop / stock.adobe.com
+Power explores customer satisfaction with brick-and-mortar, mail order, supermarket, and mass market retail pharmacies. | image credit: sorapop / stock.adobe.com

 READ MORE: Pharmacy Closures Limiting Access to Preventative Patient Care

-“Despite the incremental improvement, satisfaction scores for chain drug stores are 54 points lower than the average satisfaction score for mail order pharmacies (697), 63 points lower than mass market merchandisers (706), and 72 points lower than supermarkets (715),” wrote authors of the report.1 “Mail order pharmacies show the largest year-over-year gains in satisfaction, rising seven points to 697 in 2025.”
+“Despite the incremental improvement, satisfaction scores for chain drug stores are 54 points lower than the average satisfaction score for mail order pharmacies (697), 63 points lower than mass market merchandisers (706), and 72 points lower than supermarkets (715),” wrote the authors of the report.1 “Mail order pharmacies show the largest year-over-year gains in satisfaction, rising 7 points to 697 in 2025.”

 “The US Pharmacy Study, now in its 17th year, measures customer satisfaction with brick-and-mortar and mail order pharmacies,” concluded the authors of the report.1 “The 2025 study is based on responses from 14,700 pharmacy customers who filled a prescription within the past 12 months and was fielded from May 2024 through May 2025.”

 To see how these trends have evolved in the past year, check out our article on J.D.
-Power’s 2024 US Pharmacy Study: Patient Satisfaction with Mail-Order Pharmacies Increases, but Shrinks for Chain Stores
+Power’s 2024 US Pharmacy Study: Patient Satisfaction with Mail Order Pharmacies Increases, but Shrinks for Chain Stores

 Pharmacy practice is always changing.
 Stay ahead of the curve: Sign up for our free Drug Topics newsletter and get the latest drug information, industry trends, and patient care tips straight to your inbox.